-A component graph is an acyclic, directed graph, so it is easier to process than the original graph because it doesn't contain cycles.
-Thus, as in Chapter 16, it is possible to construct a topological sort for a component graph and also use dynamic programming algorithms.
+A component graph is an acyclic, directed graph, so it is easier to process than the original graph.
+Since the graph does not contain cycles, we can always construct a topological sort and use dynamic programming techniques like those presented in Chapter 16.